-This elegant taxim, in the Hicaz mode (Hijaz in Arabic), was probably recorded in the late 1920s by Polydor, most likely in Istanbul, then Constantinople.
+This elegant taxim, in the Hicaz mode (Hijaz in Arabic), was probably recorded in the ca. 1928-1930 by Polydor, most likely in Istanbul, then Constantinople (Polydors of this vintage often have “Mechanical copyright” dates on them, however, this series does not).
 It starts off being played on a single string, then to two strings, then back to one.
 Interestingly, it’s also over 3 minutes and 40 seconds long, which is about as much sound as you could possibly cram onto one side of a 10″ 78rpm record.

 If you’re interested in other taxims by Turkish classical artists in the early 20th century, I would recommend the masterful works by Tanburi Cemil Bey available on several CDs on the Traditional Crossroads label.

 Yup, this label is the same that I used for the CD cover on November 2nd.
 Why does it haunt me?

 16 thoughts on “Ahmed Djewdet – Taxim Hicaz”

 this Polygram label was designed by holograms, who in turn were designed by robots, who in turn were designed by giant apes, specifically for the purpose of messing with the minds of the likes of you and I. It is, they regret to inform us, our self-portrait.
 Whopeee!